Diet and Spina Bifida

 Include fibre daily

-Sources of fibre include fruit, vegetables, wholemeal bread and wholemeal cereals.
+Sources of fibre include fruit, vegetables, legumes, wholemeal bread and wholemeal cereals.
 A mix of all types is best to help avoid constipation.
-However, inadequate fluid intakes will make constipation worse as the fibre becomes hard and dry and immovable in the bowel.
-Many children and adults limit fluid intake to limit toileting or need to self catheterise but due to nature of disability, risk of kidney urinary tract and bladder infections are increased and adequate fluid intakes help prevent these difficulties.
-Constipation can also make urinary infections worse as it increases fluid retention in the bladder.
+However, inadequate fluid intake will make constipation worse as the fibre becomes hard and dry and immovable in the bowel.
+People with SB are at increased risk of kidney, urinary tract and bladder infections.
+Constipation can make infections worse as it increases fluid retention in the bladder.
+Adequate fluid intakes help prevent these difficulties.

 Vitamins & Minerals

-There is no evidence to suggest that people with Spina Bifida need extra vitamins or minerals.
-A balanced diet with fruit and vegetables should provide what is needed.
-However, some adolescents and adults whose calorie intake is low, should have their intake reviewed by a dietitian to ensure they are meeting their requirements.
-Those with wounds or pressure sores may need supplementation and this should be discussed with your doctor or dietitian.
+A balanced diet with fruit and vegetables should provide all the other nutrients needed.
+However, some children and adults whose calorie intake is low, should have their intake reviewed by a dietitian to ensure they are meeting their requirements.
+Those with wounds or pressure injuries may need supplementation and this should be discussed with your doctor or dietitian.

 Ask your General Practitioner or Consultant for a referral to a Dietitian or consult the INDI website for a Dietitian working privately in your area.